Lifespan Guide UK

 • You want lower running costs over time

-• You want a dryer that feels easier to justify for years
+• You want a dryer that still feels sensible years later

 What usually shortens a tumble dryer’s life?